 Vegetarian: Govinda, a long-standing Indian-inspired vegetarian café opened by Irkutsk’s Hare Krishna community, is another great place for a very affordable lunch or dinner.
 The café is beautifully decorated and offers a sort of Russian-Indian fusion in buffet style, so getting food is very quick.

 Brew: Tochka is a pub based in a historic building and offering exceptional food with several local beers on tap.
 Harats is a chain of Irish-themed pubs.
 They are popular student hangouts and offer occasional live music.
 Khmelnoe Podvorye has good food and local brew – including beer, wines, and infused local vodkas.
 In the Lisikha neighborhood, where many host families live, is Black Magic Bar an atmospheric pub with good beer and food and occasional live music.
+Public Bar is about a 20 minute walk from the dorms, and has a really fun atmosphere and good prices.

 For Sports: Bier Haus is a more upscale, German-themed place to get a beer and watch a game with a giant meat-heavy meal.